-US chip maker Qualcomm on Thursday (Sep 22) said its automotive business "pipeline" increased to US$30 billion, up more than US$10 billion since its third quarter results were announced in late July.
+:U.S. chip designer Qualcomm Inc on Thursday said its automotive business "pipeline" increased to $30 billion, up more than $10 billion since its third quarter results were announced in late July.

-With electric vehicles and autonomous features increasing in cars, the number of chips used by automakers are surging and the automotive market has been a key growth area for chipmakers.
+With electric vehicles and increasing autonomous features in cars, the number of chips used by automakers is surging and the automotive market has been a key growth area for chipmakers.